 Sources: Stringer Asset Management, Bloomberg and Morningstar.
 Performance data quoted represents past performance and is for illustrative purposes only.
 Past performance is not a guarantee of future results.
 The total returns presented are gross and net of fees.
 Advisory fees and any other expenses incurred in the management of the account will reduce actual returns.
 Returns include the reinvestment of income.
 1Since Inception: composite performance begins September 2008.
-2Blended Benchmark: The blended benchmark is 65% MSCI ACWI Index and 35% Bloomberg Barclays U.S. Aggregate Bond Index.
 The indices represented do not bear transaction costs or management fees, and cannot be actually bought or sold.
 To the extent a shareholder pays sales charges, the performance shown would be less.
 All indices are unmanaged and investors can not invest directly in an index.
 For index definitions, see the Index Definitions section at the end of this document.
-Please refer to the important disclosures found at the end of this document.
-Portfolio and blended benchmark yield is calculated using a harmonic weighted average of the net dividends per share during the past 12 months for each holding as of the date identified at their respective target weighting.
+Please refer to the important disclosures found at the end of this document. ^ Portfolio and benchmark yield is calculated using a harmonic weighted average of the net dividends per share during the past 12 months for each holding as of the date identified at their respective target weighting.

 Sources: Stringer Asset Management and Morningstar.
 Performance data quoted represents past performance and is for illustrative purposes only.
 Past performance is not a guarantee of future results.
 The total returns presented are gross and net of fees.
 Advisory fees and any other expenses incurred in the management of the account will reduce actual returns.
 Returns include the reinvestment of income.
-1Since Inception: composite performance begins September 2008.
+Since Inception: composite performance begins September 2008.
 The indices represented do not bear transaction costs or management fees, and cannot be actually bought or sold.
 To the extent a shareholder pays sales charges, the performance shown would be less.
 All indices are unmanaged and investors can not invest directly in an index.
 For index definitions, see the Index Definitions section at the end of this document.
 Please refer to the important disclosures found at the end of this document.